 The observation strategy for the campaign was constructed to focus on the effects of the instrument resolution on the retrieved column amounts.
 This was achieved by measuring simultaneously from the same location, in the same spectral range and using similar retrieval methods with identical a priori information, line parameters and forward model.
-Retrievals for all three instruments were executed using SFIT2 (v.3.82beta3) [84, 113] and the same input parameters.
+Retrievals for all three instruments were executed using SFIT2 (v.3.82beta3) [70, 95] and the same input parameters.
 All three instruments were located at TAO for the duration of the campaign.
-The data presented here were recorded on August 24, August 26, September 1 and September 2, 2005, with at least 14 spectra recorded by the TAO-FTS on each day.
+The data presented here were recorded on August 24, August 26,

-Figure 5.35: The experimental setup.
+Figure 5.21: The experimental setup.
 Figure courtesy Dejian Fu.